Mexican fiesta, happening tonight in your mouth!

 - 2 tsp garlic salt (or 1 tsp salt, 1 tsp garlic powder)

-- 4 ears corn on the cob (don't sub frozen corn, it's just not the same)
+- 4 ears corn on the cob (preferably fresh not frozen corn for most authentic)

 - 1/2 large jalepeno (or use the whole, depending on preferences)